Tamschi/unquote/README.md

 > Note: This library is a work in progress.
 While I don't expect large breaking changes to the syntax, there are missing features and error messages aren't always great yet.
 >
-> This macro currently requires `syn` to be available in the current namespace with at least the `"parsing"` feature enabled.
+> This macro currently requires `syn` to be available in the current namespace with at least the `"extra-traits"` and `"parsing"` features enabled.
 This should get fixed with the next larger refactor.

 ## Installation